 Garnishments for Spousal Maintenance

-> State agencies and institutions of higher education must comply with court orders to garnish an employee’s wages in enforcement of a spousal maintenance order.
+State agencies and institutions of higher education must comply with court orders to garnish an employee’s wages (an employee is any worker of a state agency or institution of higher education) in enforcement of a spousal maintenance order.
 A spousal maintenance order may be part of a child support garnishment order.

-> The lesser of $5,000 or 20 percent of the employee’s average monthly gross income may be deducted each month for spousal maintenance.
+The lesser of $5,000 or 20 percent of the employee’s average monthly gross income may be deducted each month for spousal maintenance.
 Orders greater than this amount may require verification from the court.
-Arrearages may also be withheld in addition to current spousal maintenance and must be defined in the order.
+Arrearages (money that remains unpaid) may also be withheld in addition to current spousal maintenance and must be defined in the order.

-> State agencies should not stop or start a spousal maintenance deduction without a court order.
+State agencies should not stop or start a spousal maintenance deduction without a court order.

 Texas Family Code, Sections 8.001, 8.054-8.061, 8.101, 8.102(b).